vEnhance/1802/src/flux.typ

   $ bf(r)(y,z) = (3, y, z) $
   across $y^2 + z^2 <= 25$.

-  This cross product is the third (easiest) row of @table-magic-cross-prod-n-dS; you just get
+  This cross product is the third (easiest) row of @table-surfcross-2; you just get
   $ (partial bf(r)) / (partial y) times (partial bf(r)) / (partial z) = vec(1, 0, 0). $

   Before going on, we again have to check whether the normal vector points the correct way,